SumRo999/Codeforces/README.md

-Here are some accepted problems of codeforces which I did on python
+Here are some accepted problems of codeforces which have been done on python